-Mark Levanites is the Business Development Regional Manager - Northeast and Sr. Consultant for Sequence Inc. Sequence Inc. is a full service Quality and Compliance service provider specializing in computer, equipment, process, automation, utility and lab instrument validation services to many of the world's leading drug and medical device manufacturers.
+Mark Levanites is a Sr. Scientist and Validation Specialist at Pfizer, Inc., a global biopharmaceutical company in Andover, MA.
 Mark has 13+ years of validation experience in the Pharmaceutical and Biotech industry and has been a member of ISPE since moving to Boston in 2012.
 He was the ISPE Boston Area Chapter Product Show Chair for the 2015 and 2016 shows as well as the Chair of the Product Show Attendee Committee in 2014.
 Mark attended St. John Fisher College where he earned a B.S. degree in Management/Human Resources.
 He resides in Middleton, MA and enjoys playing golf, sports, and spending time at the beach with his wife Rachael and daughter Eva.

 Stacy Price is Vice President, Technical Operations at Ziopharm Oncology.
 Stacy has over 20 years of experience managing organizations & programs for clinical/commercial biotechnology operations.
 She previously has directed a Pilot Plant for development and toxicology material production and has directed multiproduct Clinical and Commercial manufacturing plants for Cell culture and Purification.
 She is a seasoned Operations Head and Strategic Leader with deep experience in program management, process development and manufacturing acquired at Shire, Transkaryotic Therapies, and Serono.
 Originally trained as a Biochemical Engineer with an M.S. from Tufts University, she obtained formal certification as a Project Management Professional and holds a Lean Six Sigma Green Belt, in addition to further studies in Business Process Management from Boston University.